Engineering Living Walls

-The LiveWall system WallTer planters weigh from 10-15 lbs/SF when fully grown and watered, making it suitable for most indoor and outdoor wall applications.
+LiveWall planters weigh from 10-15 lbs/SF when fully grown and watered.
 To assist you with determining whether your structure can tolerate this load, we have commissioned an engineer to calculate the vertical gravity loads and lateral wind loads of the LiveWall vertical garden product.

-If you wish to learn more about the equivalent wall pressure, maximum bending movement and equivalent uniform wall pressure, download the engineering report.
+This structural report provides equivalent wall pressure, maximum bending movement and equivalent uniform wall pressure.

 Functionally, LiveWall can be placed as high as your building infrastructure, plumbing, and ability to access it for maintenance will allow.
 But, as with any siding, high wind can pose a threat to the security of an outdoor living wall siding.
 The LiveWall System provides excellent wind stability when properly installed.
 To do this, a review of wind pressure and associated variables, such as the building’s geographic location, surrounding terrain, shape, slope, height, openings, and other features is essential.